electricimp/imp-central-impt/CommandsManual.md

 ## Test Configuration Files ##

 A test configuration file is a `.impt.test` file located in a given directory.
 Different directories may contain different test configuration files.
-A directory must contain only one test configuration file.
+A directory can contain only one test configuration file.

-Test configuration files contains settings to run unit tests that are created with the [*impUnit*](https://github.com/electricimp/impUnit) test framework and affect [Test Commands](#test-commands) only.
+A test configuration file contains settings to run unit tests which are created with the [*impUnit*](https://github.com/electricimp/impUnit) test framework.
+Test configuration files affect [Test Commands](#test-commands) only.

 ## Command Description ##